Rwanda

 Barriers to Assembly

-Article 36 of the Constitution guarantees the freedom of assembly as follows:
+Article 36 of the Rwandan Constitution guarantees the freedom of assembly, stating that:

 Freedom of peaceful assembly without arms is guaranteed if it is not inconsistent with the law.
 Prior authorization shall only be necessary if the law so requires and solely in the case of assembly in the open air, in a public place or on a public road, to the extent that such is necessary in the interests of public safety, public health or public order.